nomelif/time-diff/README.md

 Running TimeDiffText
 ====================

-TimeDiff can be run by calling
+TimeDiffText can be run by calling

     $ cat <file_to_parse> | timedifftext <arguments>